Preventing the main causes of death on the roads

 Driving under the influence of drugs or alcohol could lead to your or someone else’s death.

-It also has serious penalties, such as a driving ban that lasts a year, a criminal record, in some cases a conviction on your licence (that will be visible to employers if you drive for work), and up to 14 years in prison if you kill someone when drunk or drug driving.
+It also has serious penalties, such as a driving ban, a criminal record, in some cases a conviction on your licence (that will be visible to employers if you drive for work), and up to 14 years in prison if you kill someone when drunk or drug driving.

 - Make a plan, so you have a way to get to or from your destination without having to drive yourself or others.